Help Managers Support Newly Remote Employees: 7 Tips From Psychologists & Leadership Experts

 - Train managers on leave request and approval policy changes

-- Train managers on how the Families First Coronavirus Response Act affects your company’s leave policies and FMLA
+- Educate managers on how the Families First Coronavirus Response Act affects your company’s leave policies and FMLA

 Now, let’s discuss what managers need to be doing.